The Armidale School: History

-The Armidale School was founded in 1894 as a boarding school primarily for the sons of the gentry, however the origins of the school can be traced to 1838, when Patrick Grant, a magistrate at Maitland, conceived the idea of a proprietary school for boys in the Hunter Region.
-This idea was taken over by prominent members of the Church of England in the northern districts of New South Wales, and 500 pounds was obtained from the Society for Promoting Christian Knowledge, as a result of the efforts of the first (and only) Bishop of Australia, William Grant Broughton.
-In 1840, a site for the school was purchased at Honeysuckle Point, in Newcastle.
-Nothing more came of the plan until the appointment of William Tyrrell, as the first Bishop of Newcastle in 1846.
-The property was passed on to Tyrrell, and in 1854 the land was resumed by the Hunter River Railway Company.
+The Armidale School was founded in 1894 as a boarding school, primarily for the sons of the gentry.
+However, the origins of the school can be traced to 1838 when Patrick Grant, a magistrate at Maitland, conceived the idea of a proprietary school for boys in the Hunter Valley.
+This idea was taken up by prominent members of the Church of England in the northern districts of New South Wales, and £500 was obtained from the Society for Promoting Christian Knowledge, as a result of the efforts of the first (and only) Bishop of Australia, William Grant Broughton.
+In 1840, a site for the school was purchased at Honeysuckle Point in Newcastle.
+Nothing more came of the plan until the appointment of William Tyrrell as the first Bishop of Newcastle in 1846.
+The property was transferred to Tyrrell, and in 1854, the land was resumed by the Hunter River Railway Company.

-By 1877, the school had still not been established, and Bishop Tyrrell began to push the matter further.
-Subsequently, a plan was drawn up and land selected at Blandford, near Murrurundi.
-In 1881, it was determined that the plan to build the school at Blandford was unaffordable, and a suggestion was made that it should be built on the New England Tablelands at Armidale.
-The additional capital required, to the amount of 6,000 pounds, was raised by James Ross, Archdeacon of Armidale, and his leading laymen.
+By 1877, the school had still not been established, and Bishop William Tyrrell began to push the matter further.
+Subsequently, a plan was drawn up and land was selected at Blandford, near Murrurundi.
+In 1881, it was determined that the plan to build the school at Blandford was not affordable, and a suggestion was made that it should be built on the New England Tablelands at Armidale.
+The additional capital required, to the amount of £6,000, was raised by James Ross, Archdeacon of Armidale, and his leading laymen.

-On 5 June 1891, The New England Proprietary School Limited (NEPS) was incorporated with 100 pound shares, offered at 50 pounds each, allowing each shareholder to nominate one pupil for each share purchased.
-The Directors purchased 20 acre in Armidale in September 1891, adding to the 10 acre obtained in 1889.
+On 5 June 1891, the New England Proprietary School Limited (NEPS) was incorporated with 100-pound shares, offered at £50 each, allowing each shareholder to nominate one pupil for each share purchased.
+The directors purchased 20 acre in Armidale in September 1891, adding to the 10 acre obtained in 1889.